dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/index.md

 The template handles the following:

+* Adds Razor component-based Identity components and related logic for routine authentication tasks, such as signing users in and out, email confirmation, and password recovery.
+The Identity components also support advanced Identity concepts, such as multifactor authentication using a third-party app and email confirmations.
 * Adds the Identity-related packages and dependencies.
 * References the Identity packages in `_Imports.razor`.
-* Creates a custom Identity class called `ApplicationUser'.
+* Creates a custom user Identity class (`ApplicationUser`).
-* Creates and registers an EFCore DbContext.
+* Creates and registers an EF Core database context (`ApplicationDbContext`).
-* Adds and routes the built-in Identity endpoints.
+* Configures routing for the built-in Identity endpoints.
-* Adds all Identity UI components and related logic.
 * Includes Identity validation and business logic.

-The UI components also support advanced Identity concepts, such as multifactor authentication using a third-party app and email confirmations.

 :::moniker-end

+:::moniker range="< aspnetcore-8.0"

 ## Scaffold Identity

+:::moniker-end

-:::moniker range=">= aspnetcore-6.0"
+:::moniker range=">= aspnetcore-6.0 < aspnetcore-8.0"

 For more information on scaffolding Identity into a server-side Blazor app, see <xref:security/authentication/scaffold-identity#scaffold-identity-into-a-server-side-blazor-app>.